-If done right, reducing staff may still be a good idea.
+If done right, downsizing your home can be a great idea.
 Not only will you be left with more money, but it may also simplify your life and reduce your home's maintenance and utility costs for years to come.
-To achieve that happy outcome, you must avoid the unexpected difficulties that make downsizing so risky.
+To make sure you get the most out of downsizing, you must avoid the unexpected difficulties that make it so risky.
 Reducing the size of your home has many advantages.

 First of all, if you've been in your current home for a while, it's likely that its value has increased and that you're close to paying off your mortgage, if you haven't paid it in full.
 Buying a smaller, cheaper property will give you a lot of leftover capital to use for whatever you want.
 It also means that you can buy your new home as a cash buyer, giving you more options, a faster chain and the ability to live without mortgages.
 Reducing to a smaller home means less maintenance, lower bills and more time to do the things you love.
 It's an exercise to save money and time.

 If you're going to reduce your staff in the future, it means you can choose a property that better meets your needs as you age.
 Rather than having to deal with stairs, limited accessibility, or a huge garden that requires maintenance, you can choose a property that works for you.
 It's safe to say that homeowners don't usually daydream about buying a smaller home.
 But minimal maintenance is definitely an advantage of not living in a big way.
 After all, the time and money you used to spend on cleaning and maintenance can now be spent on fun things.